 I feel that education is more than tests and memorizing things.
 I love Charlotte Mason’s philosophies of short lessons, lots of nature, great literature, copywork, narration, and dictation (later on, they’re still too young).

 Baby.
 Baby.
 Toddler.
 Toddler.

 Burning out in February and March.
 Having judgment from family or friends if we’re listening to our kids and how they’re supposed to learn and not always following the common core.

 Greatly reduced expectations with the babies and toddlers.
 I want to do all the fun handcrafts or science experiments, but that’s almost impossible right now.

 What self-care strategies do you think are most important for long-term homeschool mama satisfaction and balance?

-I always feel better listening to podcasts of other moms and homeschoolers.
-I do that frequently throughout the week, or read from blogs or Julie Bogarts seasonal Gracious Space.
+Well, I always feel better listening to podcasts of other moms and homeschoolers.
+I do that frequently throughout the week or read from blogs or Julie Bogart’s seasonal Gracious Space.

-I try to fit in a bath and books for myself to restore me.
+Also, I try to fit in a bath and books for myself to restore me.
 I’m definitely lacking in self-care though.
-As am introvert, I really just crave quiet me-time, but everyone has to be out of the house for that to happen.
-Sometimes dad will take the kids outside to play so I can have that.
+As an introvert, I really just crave quiet me-time, but everyone has to be out of the house for that to happen.
+Sometimes Dad will take the kids outside to play so I can have that.

 What would you say are your favourite top five resources?

 - A Literary Education – Modern Charlotte Mason